ruhi-std1305/Flight-Reservation-System_DBMS-Project/README.md

 ---

 📝 Notes

--This is a *solo project* developed by *Me*
+- This is a *solo project* developed by *Me*

 - It serves both academic and learning purposes

--Useful for students practicing SQL, normalization, and PHP-MySQL integration
+- Useful for students practicing SQL, normalization, and PHP-MySQL integration

--Can be used as a base for DBMS practice or a mini admin system
+- Can be used as a base for DBMS practice or a mini admin system

 ---